 Why get your Master in Preventive Veterinary Medicine (MPVM) Degree?

-- Complete this master's degree, which can lead to ACVPM board eligibility, in 1 to 3 years.
+- Complete this master's degree in one to three years.
 The program is open to veterinarians and other professionals in One Health.
-Many students take this introduction to research on to earn a Ph.D. after the completion of their MPVM.
+Many students continue with a Ph.D. after the completion of their MPVM.

 - Our curriculum includes comprehensive training in epidemiology and statistics to empower you to design your own research and interventions in the real world.